 This technology is still in its early stages.
 Today’s appeal is really with unique design and textures.
 Whether 3D printed food becomes a household conversation depends on a variety of factors such as accessibility, cost, convenience, customization, taste, and looks.
 Of course, at D2D, we cannot predict the future, but we can say this… if there is a machine where we could put in fresh ingredients, a vitamin compound, and print out a yummy dinner – we are in!

 The Bottom Line:

-Revolutionary technology in the kitchen has not progressed much past the microwave.
-Let’s see if 3D printed food will take us to the future of the Jetsons.
+Revolutionary technology in the kitchen has not progressed much since the microwave.
+3D food may be the next major technological development.
 In the meantime, look for 3D food in restaurants, in space, in the military, and visiting retirement homes.